 The logic behind UberMenu and its unique features

-UberMenu is a standalone plugin that offers great functionality and a lot of options to style and modify menus.
-And I love its Conditionals extension a lot.
-It allows to create responsible menus with an extensive choice from the skins it has (again, with the Skins extension).
+UberMenu for WordPress is a standalone plugin that offers excellent functionality and numerous options for styling and customizing menus.
+And I love its Conditional extension a lot.
+It allows for the creation of responsive menus with an extensive choice from the skins it has (again, with the Skins extension).

 It is user-friendly, and even if it requires time to learn how to work with it, in the end, you will be able to create fantastic mega menus.